veelenga/veelenga.github.io/_posts/2023-02-06-aws-s3-replication.markdown

 ## Source bucket replication policy

 The most important part is to properly define the policy and attach it to our newly created role.
-In the snippet below we create IAM policy with the following statments:
+In the snippet below we create IAM policy with the following statements:

 1. Allow performing `s3:GetReplicationConfiguration` and `s3:ListBucket` on `SourceBucket` resource.
 This is obviously needed to read replication configuration and list the bucket in order to replicate it to somewhere.